rozlynboutin/microbiome_helper/16S-tutorial-UNDER-CONSTRUCTION.md

 ### Stitch paired-end reads together

-To start processing the data, we first need to stitch the paired-end reads together using PEAR:
+To start processing the data, we first need to stitch the paired-end reads together using PEAR (~1 min on 1 CPU):

-    run_pear.pl -p 4 -o stitched_reads raw_data/*
+    run_pear.pl -p 1 -o stitched_reads fastq/*fastq

+("-p 1" indicates this job should be run on 1 CPU and "-o stitched_reads" indicates that the output folder).

 Four FASTQ files will be generated for each set of paired-end reads:
 (1) assembled reads (used for downstream analyses)